Dubey& Schaldenbrand. A Unique 18k Pink Gold Wristwatch

 Movement Circa 1938, Case and Dial Circa 2000

-Venus mechanical movement, 15 jewels, black gloss dial, baton numerals with luminous Arabic 3, 9, and 12, luminous hands, outer minute divisions, subsidiary seconds, 18k pink gold tonneau-shaped case, sapphire crystal display back secured by seven screws and engraved “Specially For W.E.R., Hors Serie”, case, dial, and movement signed
+Venus mechanical movement, 15 jewels, black gloss dial, baton numerals with luminous Arabic 3, 9, and 12, luminous hands, outer minute divisions, subsidiary seconds, 18k pink gold tonneau-shaped case, sapphire crystal display back secured by seven screws, case, dial, and movement signed

 44mm x 33mm